NeuroDesk/neurodesk.github.io/content/en/developers/documentation/creating-website-content.md

 7. Give your pull request a title (e.g. "Document PhysIO tutorial"), leave a comment briefly describing what you have done, and then create the pull request.

-8. Someone from the Neurodesk team will review and accept your tutorial, which will appear on our website soon!
+8. Someone from the Neurodesk team will review and accept your changes, which will appear on our website soon!

-Thanks so much for taking the time to contribute your tutorial to the Neurodesk community!
+Thanks so much for taking the time to contribute content to the Neurodesk community!
 If you have any feedback on the process, please let us know on [github discussions](https://github.com/orgs/NeuroDesk/discussions).

 ----------------
 ### Formatting guidelines

 As seen throughout this tutorial, you can embellish your text using markdown conventions; text can be **bold**, _italic_, or ~~strikethrough~~.
-You can also add [Links](https://www.neurodesk.org/), and you can organise your tutorial with headers, starting at level 2 (the page title is a level 1 header):
+You can also add [Links](https://www.neurodesk.org/), and you can organise your content with headers, starting at level 2 (the page title is a level 1 header):

 ## Level 2 heading